hxtree/galaxyops/platform/README.md

 At a base level a platform can be a curated list of preferred packages such as the one below.

+### Vite

+We have moved off of Webpack and NextJs.
+Vercel packages should be avoided.
+Vite is the prefered due to speed and developer experience.

 ### Database

 MongoDB Atlas.
 [Register](https://www.mongodb.com/cloud/atlas/register)